wilsonmar/wilsonmar.github.io/_posts/2016-06-12-serverless.md

    YouTube channel</a>
    * <a target="_blank" href="http://github.us11.list-manage1.com/subscribe?u=b4fad36768cab222f88338995&id=5f8407dded">
    Mailchimp Mailing List</a>

    * <a target="_blank" href="http://www.meetup.com/serverless/">
    Meetups on meetup.com</a> and at
    <a target="_blank" href="https://www.ServerlessMeetups.com/">
    ServerlessMeetups.com</a>

-   * When <a target="_blank" href="https://news.ycombinator.com/item?id=10005415">
+   * <a target="_blank" href="https://www.emitconference.com/">https://www.emitconference.com</a>
-   Hacker News</a> announced it in 2015 when the product was first called JAWS.

-The company hosts on August 17 in San Francisco an Emit Conference for "event-driven architectures".
+   Emit Conference for "event-driven architectures" August in San Francisco

-#### Install Serverless framework  #
+#### Install Serverless Framework  #

+PROSTIP: The Serverless Framework is a command-line tool, providing scaffolding, workflow automation and best practices for developing and deploying your serverless architecture.

+Below is an annotated, expanded verson of <a target="_blank" href="https://github.com/serverless/platform/blob/master/docs/getting-started.md">this</a>:

 0. [Install Node.js](/node-osx-install/)
    as a pre-requisite since the framework is written in Node.js.